ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

   </dt>
   <dd>
     <p>
       Fires whenever the user changes the <code>ComboboxField</code>'s value by selecting an option.
-If the <code>ComboboxField</code> is <a href="#attributes-filter">filterable</a>, then this event is also fired when the element loses focus (if the element's value was most recently changed by a filter update).
+If the <code>ComboboxField</code> is <a href="#attributes-filter">filterable</a>, then this event is also fired when the element loses focus <em>if the element's value was most recently changed by a filter update</em>.
     </p>
     <p>
       You can consider this event to be analogous to the native <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event"><code>change</code></a> event if the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/select"><code>&lt;select&gt;</code></a> and <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input"><code>&lt;input&gt;</code></a> elements were merged into a single element.
 Just like the native event, this event is not cancelable, and its type is <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event"><code>Event</code></a>.